Kishore96in/tamil_wiki_words/README.md

 ## Output
 One can generate either

 * A list of words sorted in descending order of frequency, with each line of the output file containing a single word.
+This file will only contain words that appear more than 100 times in the input file.
 * A list as above, but with each word accompanied by the number of occurrences in the input file (a tab character separates the number and the word).
+There is no frequency cutoff for this list

 ## Acknowledgments
 Inspired by https://github.com/tshrinivasan/tamil-wikipedia-word-list